When I started homeschooling over 12 years ago, I used ABACARD® to teach phonics and early reading.

 “It works because the clue is contained in the letter shape!”

-When my young children showed signs of reading readiness, I put the wall chart up on near their beds.
+When my young children showed signs of reading readiness, I put the wall chart on the wall near their beds.

-I simply pointed to and read each letter sound and named the picture inside it, such as: “a is for apple“, “b is for ball” and “c is for colours“.
-Then they repeated the sounds and named the picture clue inside each letter.
+I simply pointed to and read each letter in its phonic sound and named the picture inside it, such as: “a is for apple“, “b is for ball” and “c is for colours” (using the phonic sound for each letter and not “ay/ bee/see…” Then they repeated the sounds and named the picture clue inside each letter.

 I was delighted to hear my young 4-year-old reading the chart aloud on her own to herself as she lay down for her midday nap after just a few days!